aaneto/optbuilder/README.md

 ## Why not use a builder crate?

-Basically because many times I had a default implementation or a reasonable constructor and the optional fields were defaulted to None.
+Basically because many times I had a default implementation that turned the option types to None

 ## Issues

-In some situations, the compiler may complain about types, since the From trait is used on the builder arguments, errros like this one can happen:
+Since the From trait is used extensively on the crate, the compiler may complain about types and errors like this can happen

 ```rust
 use optbuilder::OptionalBuilder;